astronomer/docs/software/customize-image.md

 More specifically, this doc includes instructions for how to:

-- Add Python and OS-level Packages
+- Add Python and OS-level packages
 - Add dependencies
 - Run commands on build
 - Access the Airflow CLI
-- Add environment variables Locally
+- Add environment variables locally
-- Build from a Private Repository
+- Build from a private repository

 > **Note:** The guidelines below assume that you've initialized a project on Astronomer via `$ astro dev init`.
 If you haven't done so already, refer to our ["CLI Quickstart" doc](install-cli.md).